Waze: Google acquisition

 In June 2013, Waze was acquired by Google for $1.3 billion.
 Waze's then-100 employees received about $1.2 million on average: the largest payout to employees in Israeli high tech.
 As part of the acquisition, the Waze development team continued to operate in Israel as a separate entity from Google.
+At the time of acquisition, there were nearly 50 million Waze users.

-In June 2013, the Federal Trade Commission (FTC) of the United States began a consideration of whether Google's acquisition of Waze was potentially violating competition law; Waze was among a very small group of competitors in the mobile mapping sector against Google Maps.
+In June 2013, the Federal Trade Commission (FTC) of the United States began consideration of whether Google's acquisition of Waze was potentially violating competition law; Waze was among a very small group of competitors in the mobile mapping sector against Google Maps.
 The FTC later decided that it would not challenge the deal; the Office of Fair Trading of the United Kingdom and the Israel Antitrust Authority also launched an investigation, in which the acquisition was ultimately unchallenged.
 However, in 2020, the FTC announced that it would be re-examining Google's 2013 acquisition of Waze.

 Overview

 Waze collects map data, travel times, and traffic information from users and transmits it to the Waze server, at no cost to Waze.
 Waze users ("Wazers") can report accidents, traffic jams, speed and police traps, and, from the online map editor, can update roads, landmarks, house numbers, etc. Waze sends anonymous information, including users' speed and location, back to its database to improve the service as a whole.

-Based on the information collected, Waze is then in a position to provide routing and real-time traffic updates.
+Based on the information collected, Waze can then provide routing and real-time traffic updates.
 Waze can also identify the cheapest fuel station near a user or along their route, provided Waze has enabled fuel prices for that country.
-The fuel prices are reported and updated by users and/or other third parties in proximity to a station.
-This feature currently only supports gasoline and diesel pricing.
+Fuel prices are reported and updated by users and/or other third parties near a station.

 Waze offers turn-by-turn voice navigation, real-time traffic, and other location-specific alerts.
 Waze encourages users to report traffic or road hazards through incentives such as acquiring points for their profiles.